kevinchowder/NYCSubwayCanvas/README.md

 ## Assumptions

-My assumptions are described in more detail in the [MVP](https://github.com/kevinchowder/NYCSubwayCanvas/blob/master/NYC%20Subway_MVP.md)
+My assumptions are described in more detail in the [NYC Subway MVP](https://github.com/kevinchowder/NYCSubwayCanvas/blob/master/NYC%20Subway_MVP.md)

 1) **Family Attitudes Influence Career Choice** - A social science study found that the most influential factor in a child's decision to pursue a